James III of Scotland: Kennedys and Boyds

 Bishop Kennedy died at St Andrews in May 1465, and his elder brother, Gilbert Kennedy, Lord Kennedy, assumed custody of James III.
 Lord Kennedy's guardianship lacked the sanction of Parliament, and his advancement of the Kennedy kin, such as the appointment of his half-brother, Patrick Graham, as the new bishop of St Andrews, made his regime increasingly unpopular.

 In July 1466, James III was seized while hunting at Linlithgow Palace by a large armed group led by Robert, Lord Boyd and his son, Thomas, and was taken to Edinburgh Castle as the Boyds and their supporters mounted a coup to seize control of the government by gaining possession of the king during his minority.
-Gilbert, Lord Kennedy was then imprisoned in Stirling Castle for a period.
+Gilbert Kennedy was then imprisoned in Stirling Castle for a period.

 The 14-year-old king was forced to declare before Parliament in October that he had not been offended by being taken from Linlithgow, and that it was his intention to appoint Lord Boyd as his governor, to serve until his twenty-first year.
-The Boyd faction made itself unpopular, especially with the king, through self-aggrandizement such as the creation of Lord Boyd’s son, Thomas, as earl of Arran, and Arran's marriage to the king’s 13-year-old sister, Mary in 1467, which antagonised the king and considerable sections of the three estates.
+The Boyd faction made itself unpopular, especially with the king, through self-aggrandizement such as the creation of Lord Boyd's son, Thomas, as earl of Arran, and Arran's marriage to the king's 13-year-old sister, Mary in 1467, which antagonised the king and considerable sections of the three estates.